AmasaDelano/dungeon-land/markdown/06_02_Cleric.md

 ### First Aid

-Cure Light Wounds is a rote for you, and therefore doesn’t count against your limit of granted spells.
+Cure Light Wounds is a rote for you, and therefore doesn't count against your limit of granted spells.

 ### Divine Intervention